-- O. Is the project expected to have, before mitigation measures, more than a negligible adverse impact on an endangered or threatened species or their designated critical habitat (EC 1165-2-217, paragraph 11.d(4)(a))?
-Endangered and threatened species and their designated critical habitat are present in the study area, including multiple salmonid species and their critical habitat, green sturgeon and its critical habitat, and California least tern.
-The project may have more than a negligible adverse impact on these species or their designated critical habitat prior to the implementation of mitigation measures.
-Avoidance of adverse environmental impacts will be considered.
-However, such effects will be appropriately coordinated with the resource agencies and jeopardy to such species or their designated critical habitat is not expected.
-Any recommendation made will be environmentally acceptable and ensure compliance with environmental laws and regulations. - P. Does the project study pertain to an activity for which there is ample experience within the USACE and industry to treat the activity as being routine (EC 1165-2-217, paragraph 11.d(4)(b))?
+- P. Does the project study pertain to an activity for which there is ample experience within the USACE and industry to treat the activity as being routine?
 Yes, the final integrated feasibility report and supporting documentation will contain standard engineering, economic, and environmental analyses and information.
-The proposed project is for dredging and will include the Federal Standard, or least cost, environmentally acceptable, technically feasible dredged material placement plan including SFDODS and upland wetland restoration sites near the project such as Montezuma and Cullinan Ranch, for which there is ample experience within the USACE and industry to be considered routine.
-Novel methods will not be utilized, and methods, models, or conclusions will not be precedent setting or likely to change policy decisions. - Q. Does the project study have minimal life safety risk (EC 1165-2-217, paragraph 11.d(4)(b))?
+The proposed project is for dredging and will include the Federal Standard, or least cost, environmentally acceptable, technically feasible dredged material placement plan including SF-DODS and upland wetland restoration sites near the project such as Montezuma and Cullinan Ranch, for which there is ample experience within the USACE and industry to be considered routine.
+Novel methods will not be utilized, and methods, models, or conclusions will not be precedent setting or likely to change policy decisions. - Q. Does the project study have minimal life safety risk?

 The project will not be justified by life safety considerations and does not involve a significant threat to human life.
 The project involves negligible life safety risk; standard dredging techniques are proposed consistent with those used in the authorized project for channel maintenance.
-No unique or special equipment that would introduce uncertainties or additional risk to life safety is needed to complete proposed project construction. - R. Does the project design require redundancy, resiliency, and/or robustness (EC 1165-2-217, paragraph 12.i.(2))?
-The project design is not anticipated to require redundancy, resiliency and/or robustness, unique construction sequencing, or a reduced or overlapping design construction schedule as project design will follow standard dredging and placement techniques used throughout USACE and industry. - S. Will the project have unique construction sequencing or a reduced or overlapping design construction schedule (e.g., significant project features will be accomplished using the Design-Build or Early Contractor Involvement delivery systems) (EC 1165-2-217, paragraph 12.i.(3))?
+No unique or special equipment that would introduce uncertainties or additional risk to life safety is needed to complete proposed project construction.

+- R. Does the project design require redundancy, resiliency, and/or robustness?
+The project design is not anticipated to require redundancy, resiliency and/or robustness, unique construction sequencing, or a reduced or overlapping design construction schedule as project design will follow standard dredging and placement techniques used throughout USACE and industry. - S. Will the project have unique construction sequencing or a reduced or overlapping design construction schedule (e.g., significant project features will be accomplished using the Design-Build or Early Contractor Involvement delivery systems)?
 No. The project design will follow standard dredging and placement methodologies typically conducted by the District for navigation projects.
 As such the project design is not anticipated to require unique construction sequencing or a reduced or overlapping design construction schedule.